romaonthego/RETableViewManager/README.md

 # RETableViewManager

-Data driven content manager for `UITableView`.
-It allows to manage content of `UITableView` with ease, both forms and lists.
+__Data driven content manager for UITableView.__

+RETableViewManager allows to manage content of `UITableView` with ease, both forms and lists.
-In its core `RETableViewManager` supports reusable cells based on corresponding data object class.
+In its core RETableViewManager supports reusable cells based on corresponding data object class.

 The general idea is to allow developers use their own `UITableView` and `UITableViewController` instances, providing a layer that synchronizes data and cell appereance.

 _This is still in the early stages of development and it's highly not recommended to use it in production apps._